-expand(true/false)
+expand(Boolean)

 If true (default is false) and Spec is atomic, call expand\file\name/2 followed by member/2 on Spec before proceeding.
-This is a SWI-Prolog extension.
+This is a SWI-Prolog extension intended to minimise porting effort after SWI-Prolog stopped expanding environment variables and the ~ by default.
+This option should be considered deprecated.
+In particular the use of wildchart patterns such as \ should be avoided.